BuilderIO/builder/packages/sdks/SSR_AB_TEST.md

 <div id="winning-variant" />
 ```

-#### Non-hydration frameworks (Qwik, Svelte, Solid)
+#### Qwik

-For non-hydration frameworks, there is no problem with keeping extra DOM elements around, as they do not have a hydration cost.
+Since Qwik doesn't have hydration, there is no problem with keeping extra DOM elements around, as they do not have a hydration cost.
 Therefore, the intended CSR will look like this:

 ```html
 <script src="{updateCookieAndStyles}" />